ne1s0n/paper-drone2report/README.md

 ### Case study n.
 3 - detecting lodging from DEM files

+For this case study, we use the DEM file (digital elevation model) from the same barley field in case studies n.
+1 and n.
+2.

 ### Case study n.
 4 - loading multisource data and optimizing an index